 The Board Chair, in collaboration with the Corporate Secretary, has the responsibility of establishing a schedule for the meetings of the Board of Directors and its committees.
-During this process, the Corporate Secretary in collaboration with the Board to plan ahead.
+During this process, the Corporate to plan ahead.
 If, during the course of the year, events or circumstances require Board or committee action or consideration, additional meetings are called.
 The total number of meetings and the attendance record for each director for all Board and committee meetings held during the course of 2021 are set out in the section entitled "Statement of Corporate Governance Practices - Board and Committee Attendance" of this Information Circular.